The Joy of Painting: Format

 Each painting started with criss-cross strokes, that appeared to be nothing more than the smudges of color.
 As more criss-cross were added, the blotches transformed into intricate paintings.
-While painting, he instructed viewers regarding the techniques that he was using, he was telling stories about the "happy little clouds", and "happy little trees", that he was creating.
+While painting, he instructed viewers regarding the techniques that he was using, he told stories about the "happy little clouds", and "happy little trees", that he was creating.

 He would often attach human emotions to the objects he was painting; after painting a tree trunk, for example, Ross would usually add another nearby "because it needs a friend".
 He would occasionally present home video footage of himself with a baby deer, a raccoon and another small animal.
 Each program was shot in real time with two cameras: a medium shot of Ross and his canvas, and a close-up shot of the canvas or palette.
 At the end of each episode, Ross was known for saying something akin to, "...so, from all of us here, I'd like to wish you happy painting, and God bless, my friend...".
 Then, the show's theme song ("Interlude", a stock selection from Network Music, from season 2 onward) played, as the credits rolled over a shot of the finished and successful painting.

 Ross created three versions of each painting.
-The first, done prior to taping, sat on an easel off-camera and was used as a template to create a second, which the viewers actually watched him paint, after taping he painted a more detailed third one for inclusion in his instructional books.
+The first, done prior to taping, sat on an easel off-camera and was used as a template to create a second, which the viewers actually watched him paint.
+After taping, he painted a more detailed third one for inclusion in his instructional books.
 All three were then donated to various PBS stations, the Smithsonian Institution, or kept by Bob Ross, Inc.

+The show featured many guest appearances from other painters, who painted in Ross's stead, such as Dana Jester, Ross's son Steve, John Thamm, Audrey Golden, Joyce Ortner, Ben Stahl, Dorothy Dent, his business partner Annette Kowalski (who specialized in floral painting), Ferne Sirois and Diane Andre.